msinhore/adaptive_climate/troubleshooting_guide.md

 4. Assign each climate entity and temperature sensor to the correct area
 5. Restart Home Assistant

-### Solution 2: Area Selection
+### Solution 2: No More Area Selection

-Area-based entity filtering has been removed from the config flow.
+The area selector has been completely removed from the config flow.
 Now:

-1. **Area Is Optional**: The area field is still available but only for organizational purposes
+1. **No Area Selection**: There is no longer an area field in the configuration
-2. **All Entities Are Shown**: All relevant entities are shown in selectors regardless of area selection
+2. **All Entities Are Shown**: All relevant entities are shown in selectors directly
-3. **Use Device Class**: Entities are filtered by device class and domain, not by area
+3. **Device Class Filtering**: Entities are filtered only by device class and domain

 ### Solution 3: Update Browser and Clear Cache